django-cms/djangocms-style/README.rst

     DJANGOCMS_STYLE_CHOICES = ['container', 'content', 'teaser']

-You are encourage to modify that setting to your projects specifications.
+You are encouraged to modify that setting to your projects specifications.

 The available tags can also be configured, the default choices are: ::